louisdorard/Machine-Learning-Starter-Kit/code/README.md

 * Options 1 and 2 require some basic command line knowledge (you can learn more about the command line in this free course: [Codeacademy — Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line)).
 * If you're not familiar with docker and you're leaning towards option 2 or 3, but aren't sure which one to choose, check out this discussion on [Miniconda vs Anaconda](https://conda.io/docs/download.html#should-i-download-anaconda-or-miniconda).
-* Consult the system requirements for your preferred option and make sure you meet them.
+* Consult the system requirements for your preferred option and make sure to meet them.
 * The Python code in the notebooks included here is pretty simple, but if you want to learn Python from scratch or to improve your Python skills, check out the free resources below:
    * [Codeacademy — Learn Python](https://www.codecademy.com/learn/python)
    * [Robert Johansson — Scientific Python Lectures](https://github.com/jrjohansson/scientific-python-lectures) (and in particular "Introduction to Python programming")